Call frequency is dependent on whether the rotation is in-house call, home call, or ICU/CCU call.

 Calculating days available for call:

-Please note that the weekends before, after, and during a vacation period of 5 working days or more are not considered days available for call as they are part of the vacation period granted (see Article 12.1), and thus are to be subtracted from the total number of days available for call in the rotation.
-A resident may use 4 days of vacation leave and a stat holiday which falls on a "working day" defined as Monday to Friday in Article 9.7, to constitute the 5 working days off).
+Please note that the weekends before, after, and during a vacation period of 5 working days or more are not considered days available for call as they are part of the vacation period granted (see Article 12.2), and thus are to be subtracted from the total number of days available for call in the rotation.
+A resident may use 4 days of vacation leave and a stat holiday which falls during the "work week" (defined as 0800 Monday to 0800 Saturday) to constitute the 5 working days off.
 So a Monday-Friday vacation leave results in 9 days unavailable for call.
 And, as an example, a Tuesday-Friday vacation request with a Monday stat holiday also results in 9 days unavailable for call.

 Calculating maximum number of call shifts: